hdShang/arxiv-daily/docs/cs-CV/2025-10-27/papers/251024792v2-pisa-bench-the-pisa-index-as-a-multilingual-and-multimodal-metric-fo.md

 ---
 layout: default
-title: PISA-Bench: The PISA Index as a Multilingual and Multimodal Metric for the Evaluation of Vision-Language Models
+title: "PISA-Bench: The PISA Index as a Multilingual and Multimodal Metric for the Evaluation of Vision-Language Models"
 ---

 # PISA-Bench: The PISA Index as a Multilingual and Multimodal Metric for the Evaluation of Vision-Language Models